 ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY

-Twoband anemonefish (Amphiprion bicinctus) in a magnificent sea anemone (Heteractis magnifica) on a coral reef.
+Twoband anemonefish (Amphiprion bicinctus) with magnificent sea anemones (Heteractis magnifica) on a coral reef.
 Anemonefish, also called clownfish, live in association with anemones.
 Both partners benefit in a mutualistic association.
-Slime on the fish's skin prevents the anemone's stinging cells from damaging it.
-The fish sleeps, evades danger, eats, and lays its eggs between the poisonous tentacles.
-The anemonefish cleans the anemone and also ensures a supply of food detritus for the anemone to feed on.
-This fish can reach a length of 14 centimetres.
-It is found in the western Indian Ocean and the Red Sea.
+Slime on the fishes' skin prevents the anemones' stinging cells from damaging them.
+The fish sleep, evade danger, eat, and lay their eggs between the poisonous tentacles.
+The anemonefish clean the anemones and also ensure a supply of food detritus for the anemones to feed on.
+These fish can reach a length of 14 centimetres.
+They are found in the western Indian Ocean and the Red Sea.
 Photographed in the Red Sea, at St John's Reef, southern Egypt.

 Model release not required.
 Property release not required.